CiscoDevNet/OpenDaylight-Openflow-App/README.md

 ## Application Overview

-OpenFlow Manager allows you to manage the OpenFlow-enabled devices in your network.
+OpenFlow Manager (OFM) allows you to manage the OpenFlow-enabled devices in your network.

 Application consists from: